bettocalero/bettocalero/README.md

 ## Hello! 👋
-My name is Betto, I am from Argentina and I am a Data Analyst.
+My name is Betto and I am from Argentina.

+* I'm interested in Data Analyst and Data Sciencie
+* I'm currently learning Data Analyst
+* I like programming and mathematics

 ## Skills

+*